-Since that time, auDA has built consumer confidence in .au as a trusted choice for Australians online, supported significant growth in .au registrations, facilitating Australia's digital economy and social connection, built trust in auDA as a steward of the .au ccTLD, and embedded robust corporate governance processes to support our work.
+Since that time, auDA has built consumer confidence in .au as a trusted choice for Australians online, supported significant growth in .au registrations, facilitating Australia's digital economy and social connection, and embedded robust corporate governance processes within the organisation to support our work.

-As we look to 20252026 and beyond, auDA faces a markedly different geopolitical environment, evolving technologies and different changing operating environment, which are set out in greater detail below.
+As we look to 2026 and beyond, auDA faces a markedly different geopolitical environment, evolving technologies and a changing operating environment, which are set out in greater detail on page 8.

-Against this backdrop, we seek to embed sustainable business operations so we can continue delivering to deliver social and economic benefits for Australians through the use of .au domain names.
-Our Draft 2026-30 Strategy is designed to guide us through this evolution.
+Against this backdrop, we seek to embed sustainable business operations so we can continue to deliver social and economic benefits for Australians through the use of .au domain names.
+Our 2026-30 Strategy is designed to guide us through this evolution.

-2026-30 Strategy on a page
+auDA 2026-30 Strategy on a page